devops-java/docker-nginx-containers-network/README.md

 2. Create nginx image.
 3. Run the image created in step 2 as container mynginx1 with user defined network created in step 1.
    * Verify that container is running.
-   * Access it using curl.
 4. Run the image created in step 2 as container mynginx2 with user defined network created in step 1.
     * Verify that container is running.
-    * Access it using curl.
+5. Access each container using curl.
-5. Go into the container mynginx1.
+6. Go into the container mynginx1.
 Ping to the mynginx2.
-6. Go into the container mynginx2.
+7. Go into the container mynginx2.
 Ping to the mynginx1.
-7. Remove resources.
+8. Remove resources.
     * Stop the both of the containers.
     * Remove the images.
     * Remove the network.